 In 2005, Georgia ratified the Framework Convention for the Protection of National Minorities.

-In 2005, President Mikheil Saakashvili fired the entire traffic police force of the Georgian National Police due to corruption and rebuilt it with new recruits.
+In 2005, President Mikheil Saakashvili fired the entire traffic police force of the Georgian National Police due to corruption and a new force was built around new recruits.

-In the summer of 2005, the new Patruli force was introduced to replace the traffic police, which was accused of widespread corruption.
+In the summer of 2005, the new Patruli force was introduced to replace the traffic police due to widespread corruption.

 On 6–9 March 2006, the IPAP implementation interim assessment team arrived in Tbilisi.

-On 13 April 2006, the discussion of the assessment report on implementation of the Individual Partnership Action Plan was held at NATO Headquarters.
+On April 13, 2006, the assessment report on the implementation of the Individual Partnership Action Plan was discussed at NATO Headquarters.

 On 2 October 2006, Georgia and the European Union signed a joint statement on the agreed text of the Georgia–European Union Action Plan within the European Neighbourhood Policy (ENP).